doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

   delay(2000);
 }
 ```
-After uploaded the code to the ESP and plug it in the board the relay began to switch into the two states.
+After uploaded the code to the ESP and plug it in the board the relay began to switch into the two states every 2 seconds.
 Gotcha!

 Almost done, now let's plug it in the MQTT bus.

 ## Making the board a MQTT subscriber

 If you are familiar with MQTT platform, you know that each device can act as a publisher or a subscriber (or both).
-A publisher is something that inserts new message on the bus and a subscriber consome these messages.
+A publisher is something that inserts new messages into the bus and a subscriber consome these messages.
 So in this architecture the board can act as a subscriber, receiving messages from the MQTT Broker.
 Thus, all messages sent for a specific 'topic' will be delivered to the board.
-For example, if the device subscribe to the topic "/myRelay-001/command", a message published by another MQTT client like:
+For example, if the board subscribe to the topic "/myRelay-001/command", a message published by another MQTT client like:

 ```
 $ mosquitto_pub -t "/myRelay-001/command" -u "myuser" -P "mypassword" -m "CLOSE"